Jblueart/Election_Analysis/README.md

 ### Challenge Summary
 Amazing to see how small differences in the code lead to a variety of outcomes as far as printing in terminal vs printing to a summarized result sheet.
 The nice thing is you could use the terminal output method for occasional updates as the votes come in, then update to print or save to a sheet for the final count to announce the results.

+#### I'd advise the county to save this code because with small updates we can modify the code to reference a different voter csv file in order to audit a future election.
+Since the code is already written it will only be a matter of making small adjustments.
+We can also update the code to look at local issues for bond proposals or tax increases as needed.
+This will allow the voice of the voter to be clearly heard and measured.